santhoshetty/articles-to-audio-extension/instructions/phase-implementation-phase-wise.md

   - Implement session management to keep users logged in.

-I have finished everything until here.
-Lets build Create API Endpoints Using Supabase.
-Implement correct logs to track the flow of the code.

 ## 3. Create API Endpoints Using Supabase

 - **Auto-generated RESTful API:**